yingx9/tp/docs/DeveloperGuide.md

     Use case ends.

 #### Extensions
 - 1a.
-The given ISBN is invalid.
+The given `ISBN` is invalid.
-  - 1a1.
+  - 1ai.
 SysLib displays an error message.

     Use case ends.

 - 1b.
 Insufficient data given.
-  - 1b1.
+  - 1bi.
 SysLib displays an error message.

     Use case ends.